-A Full-Time M.B.A. student with a cumulative GPA of 3.5 or higher may elect to take up to 20 hours in any given term after the first term.
-The total number of overload hours can be no more than eight (8) hours during the two-year program.
-(For additional information, please see the section on Academic Performance Standards and Probation.)
+After successfully completing the first term of the Full-Time M.B.A. program, students with a cumulative GPA of 3.5 or higher may elect to take more than the normal load of 14-16 credit hours with a maximum of 20 credit hours in a future term.
+However, the total number of overload hours can be no more than eight (8) hours during the two-year program.
+(For additional information, see the section on Academic Performance Standards and Probation.)
 Each 16-week term is divided into two eight-week modules, A and B, with four (4) courses in each module earning two (2) credit hours per course.
-Exceptions to the stated curriculum schedule must be approved in advance by the Graduate Student Services Office, Full-Time M.B.A. students may overload at no additional cost.
-(Please note: Full-Time M.B.A. students are charged a flat-rate tuition per term.
-For the current rate, please see currently published tuition rates.
-A Full-Time M.B.A. student electing to enroll in any given term must pay the full flat-rate tuition for that term, regardless of the number of hours in which the student is enrolled.)
+Exceptions to the stated curriculum schedule must be approved in advance by the Graduate Student Services Office.
+Full-Time M.B.A. students may overload at no additional cost as they are charged a flat-rate tuition per term.
+(For the current rate, see currently published tuition rates at www. smu.edu/bursar/gradtuit.asp.)
+A Full-Time M.B.A. student electing to enroll in any given term must pay the full flat-rate tuition for that term, regardless of the number of hours in which the student is enrolled.